Agelanthus

-Agelanthus is a genus of Afrotropical plants in family Loranthaceae.
+Agelanthus is a genus of Afrotropical plants in the family Loranthaceae.
 They grow in trees, including Acacia and Combretum species, as hemiparasitic shrubs of varying sizes.
 The host plant is penetrated by a single haustorium, and the stems typically have swollen, flower-producing nodes.
 The flowers are often closely clustered (fascicled) with the five petals (pentamerous) fused into a tube (gamopetalous).
 The flower may have a swollen base and the tubes open along unilateral, V-shaped splits.
 The filaments remain spirally rolled inward when the flowers open, while the styles are inconspicuous, slender filaments that are somewhat thickened in the middle.
-Berries range from pink to orange and red in colour, and are around 1 cm in diameter.
+Berries range from pink to orange and red, and are around 1 cm in diameter.

 The genus was first described by Philippe Édouard Léon Van Tieghem in 1895.

 Species

 It is the largest genus of the Afrotropical Loranthaceae containing some 61 species, including: